Spinal Cord Injury Rehabilitation Specialist in Hinsdale, IL

 • Empowering patients to make positive changes to their health

 At Progressive Physical Therapy, our team of physical therapists can help you recover from a spinal cord injury and improve your quality of life.
 Visit us today to book an appointment with our spinal cord injury rehabilitation specialist.
 For more information, call us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.
-We serve patients from Chicago IL, Oak Park IL, Lombard IL, Downers Grove IL, Bridgeview IL, and Oak Lawn IL.
+We serve patients from La Grange IL, Westmont IL, Lombard IL, Downers Grove IL, Elmhurst IL, and surrounding areas.